Measuring inequality

 قياس عدم المساواة

-This measuring cup demonstrates the unequal division of water enforced by Israel across Palestine.
+This measuring cup demonstrates the unequal division of water enforced by the Israeli occupation forces across Palestine.
 Filled to the top line (500 ml), it represents the average 300 litres that Israelis consume daily.
 If you fill it to the middle line (167 ml), it means the amount of water the World Health Organization recommends per person daily.
 Filled only to the bottom line (117 ml), you see the average amount of water Israel allows for Palestinians in the West Bank.

 The cup lacks traditional measurement values, reflecting that many Palestinians must constantly calculate the remaining amount of water because rooftop water tanks are refilled irregularly.
 Navigating this water apartheid, Palestinians have to think: “If I take a shower now and do the dishes, can I still wash my clothes as well?”